cuboids/cuboids.github.io/_posts/2019-11-04-death-contemplation.md

 <p><i>Image credit: Barre Center for Buddhist Studies</i></p>

-<p>An interview in which Bhante Anālayo brilliantly elucidates the practice of death contemplation:
+<p>Here I'd like to share an interview in which Bhikkhu Anālayo brilliantly elucidates the practice of death contemplation:
 <a href="https://www.buddhistinquiry.org/article/death-contemplation/">buddhistinquiry.org/article/death-contemplation</a>.
 For
 actual instructions, see Bhikkhu Anālayo, <i>Satipaṭṭhāna Meditation: A Practice Guide</i> (Cambridge, UK: Windhorse, 2018), esp. chap.
 V.*</p>